norcams/docs-enduser/docs/terms-of-service.rst

 * Withdrawal

   If you for any reasons want to stop using our services, you should notify us by sending an email_.
 We will then delete your project and all your data from our system.
-You are welcome to rejoin the UH-IaaS cloud whenever you want.
+You are welcome to rejoin the NREC cloud whenever you want.

 * Cookies

-  The cookies are only used for logging in and UH-IaaS related tasks.
+  The cookies are only used for logging in and NREC related tasks.
 No data from these will ever be shared with any third parties.